 You can sign up for a class and make your own incense to take home.
 It’s a fun and family-friendly activity, although not suitable for very young children.
 Set aside some time to peruse their impressive gift shop.
 You’ll want to take some incense for gifts; I did.

 Where to Stay

 Westin Awaji Island Resort & Conference Center – This familiar Starwood brand property offers modern rooms with ocean views and is next door to the Yumebutai Gardens.
 Since it has a conference center, it is often the place many visitors first stop.
-It is a great property, but I’d recommend venturing further afield and discover where else there is to go and what else there is to see on the island.
+It is a great property, but I’d recommend venturing further afield to discover where else there is to go and what else there is to see on the island.
 Rooms start at around $170 per night.

 TOTO Seawind Awaji – This ryokan was designed by Tadao Ando, who also designed the Yumebatai Gardens.
-A ryokan is a Japanese style inn with rooms that feature comfortable tatami mats for beds.
+A ryokan is a Japanese-style inn with rooms that feature comfortable tatami mats for beds.
 Typically, the bed is set up for you while you’re at dinner or out for the evening.
 Most ryokans provide a yukata (heavy robe, often brocade) and slippers for guests and it is acceptable to wear these when moving about the ryokan.

 Ryokans are often preferred more by Japanese travelers, but I’ve always enjoyed them and it makes a nice break from my usual style of travel.
 One caveat: Often at ryokans, English is not as widely or as fluently spoken.
-Rooms start around $150 per night.
+Rooms start at around $150 per night.

 What to Eat & Drink

 Onions.
 Awaji is famous for its onions, and you’ll find them incorporated into menu items in ways you may not expect.
 They’re sweet, more than Walla Walla sweets or Maui onions, and delicious.
 Try them grilled.